1948 United States presidential election: Republican Party nomination

 Both Vandenberg and Warren were highly popular in their home states, but each refused to campaign in the primaries, which limited their chances of winning the nomination.
 Their supporters, however, hoped that in the event of a Dewey-Taft-Stassen deadlock, the convention would turn to their man as a compromise candidate.
 General MacArthur, the famous war hero, was especially popular among conservatives.
 Since he was serving in Japan as the Supreme Commander of the Allied Powers occupying that nation, he was unable to campaign for the nomination.
 He did make it known, however, that he would accept the GOP nomination if it were offered to him, and some conservative Republicans hoped that by winning a primary contest he could prove his popularity with voters.
 They chose to enter his name in the Wisconsin primary.
 His candidacy was enthusiastically supported by William Randolph Hearst in all of his newspapers.

 The "surprise" candidate of 1948 was Stassen, a liberal from Minnesota.
 In 1938, Stassen had been elected governor of Minnesota at the age of 31; he resigned as governor in 1943 to serve in the wartime Navy.
 In 1945 he served on the committee that created the United Nations.
 Stassen was widely regarded as the most liberal of the Republican candidates, yet during the primaries he was criticized for being vague on many issues.
 Stassen stunned Dewey and MacArthur in the Wisconsin primary; Stassen's surprise victory virtually eliminated General MacArthur, whose supporters had made a major effort on his behalf.
 Stassen defeated Dewey again in the Nebraska primary, thus making him the new frontrunner.
 He then made the strategic mistake of trying to beat Taft in Ohio, Taft's home state.
 Stassen believed that if he could defeat Taft in his home state, Taft would be forced to quit the race and most of Taft's delegates would support him instead of Dewey.
-Taft defeated Stassen in his native Ohio, and Stassen earned the hostility of the party's conservatives.
+Taft defeated Stassen in Ohio, and Stassen earned the hostility of the party's conservatives.
 Even so, Stassen was still leading Dewey in the polls for the upcoming Oregon primary.
 Dewey, however, realized that losing another primary would end his chances at the nomination, and he decided to make an all-out effort in Oregon.

 In April 1948, Dewey sent Paul Lockwood, one of his top aides, to build a strong grassroots organization in the state.
-Working with $150,000 sent by Dewey's powerful New York political organization (three times the previous record spent in an Oregon primary), Lockwood paid "for 126 billboards, hundreds of sixty-second radio spots on every station in the state, and half-hour broadcasts each noon ...The daily Portland Oregonian carried five Dewey advertisements a day."
+Working with $150,000 sent by Dewey's powerful New York political organization (three times the previous record spent in an Oregon primary), Lockwood paid "for 126 billboards, hundreds of sixty-second radio spots on every station in the state, and half-hour broadcasts each noon ...
+The daily Portland Oregonian carried five Dewey advertisements a day."
 Dewey also extensively campaigned in Oregon, spending three weeks in the state.
 He "invaded every hamlet, no matter how isolated, speaking at rural crossroads and shaking hands in hamburger stands.
 One journalist commented that Dewey was the greatest explorer of Oregon since Lewis and Clark."